Day 1 - Tuesday, 17 June

 Choose 1 of 3:

-• or visit to the permanent collection of the Stedelijk Museum
+• or visits to the permanent collection of the Stedelijk Museum - Led by Darija Kalkan, Manager Marketing and Communication.

 Limited availabilities - CLICK HERE TO REGISTER